9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 1. What is the Windows Event Log?
 2. What information does it log, and where does it store this information?
-3. Interacting with the Event Log via the `wevtutil` command line utility
+3. Interacting with the Event Log via the wevtutil command line utility
 4. Interacting with the Event Log using PowerShell cmdlets

 ## What is the Windows Event Log?

 A clear understanding of event logging is crucial to success in infosec.
 To kickstart our journey into gaining a thorough understanding of the Windows Event Log, there are a few key concepts that we need to define before diving in.
 These concepts will become the base upon which everything else will be built.
 The first one that needs to be explained is an event definition.
 Simply put, an event is any action or occurrence that can be identified and classified by a system's hardware or software.
 Events can be generated or triggered through a variety of different ways including some of the following:

+1. User-Generated Events
-- **User-Generated Events**: Movement of a mouse, typing on a keyboard, other user-controlled peripherals, etc.
+   - Movement of a mouse, typing on a keyboard, other user-controlled peripherals, etc.
+2. Application Generated Events
-- **Application Generated Events**: Application updates, crashes, memory usage/consumption, etc.
+   - Application updates, crashes, memory usage/consumption, etc.
+3. System Generated Events
-- **System Generated Events**: System uptime, system updates, driver loading/unloading, user login, etc.
+   - System uptime, system updates, driver loading/unloading, user login, etc.

 With so many events occurring at different intervals of time from various sources, how does a Windows system keep track of and categorize all of them?
 This is where our second key concept, known as event logging comes into play.

 Event Logging as defined by Microsoft:

-> "...provides a standard, centralized way for applications (and the operating system) to record important software and hardware events."
+"...provides a standard, centralized way for applications (and the operating system) to record important software and hardware events."

 This definition sums up the question quite nicely.
 However, let us attempt to break it down a bit.
 As we discussed beforehand, there are a lot of events that are being triggered or generated concurrently on a system.
 Each event will have its own source that provides the information and details behind the event in its own format.
 So how does it handle all of this information?

 Windows attempts to resolve this issue by providing a standardized approach to recording, storing, and managing events and event information through a service known as the Windows Event Log.
 As its name suggests, the Event Log manages events and event logs, however, in addition to this functionality it also opens up a special API that allows applications to maintain and manage their own separate logs.
+In the Windows Fundamentals module, we discussed services in logs in greater detail in the Windows Services and Processes section, however, it is essential to understand that the Event Log is a required Windows service starting upon system initialization that runs in the context of another executable and not it's own.

+Before we dig into querying the Event Log from cmd.exe and PowerShell we need to understand the possible types of events available to us, the elements of a log, and various other elements.

-### Event Log Categories and Types
+## Event Log Categories and Types

 The main four log categories include application, security, setup, and system.
 Another type of category also exists called forwarded events.